ARxVision/SDKReleaseAlpha/README.md

 The Arx Headset SDK is divided into two AAR libraries:

-1`arxcameraapi-release.aar` - Arx Camera API Library
+1. `arxcameraapi-release.aar` - Arx Camera API Library
     - This core library enables your Android application to connect and interact with the Arx Headset.
     - It exposes an API to manage camera resolutions, receive device photos, and handle button presses.